ThiagoAM/InfiniteScrollingBackground/README.md

 }
 ```

-# Advices
+# Tips and Advices
 • Use images with a similar aspect ratio to the device's display.
-Example: If it's an iPhone 8 on landscape, try using 16:9 images.
-On portrait, use 9:16 images; <br />
+Example: If it's running on an iPhone on landscape, try using images with an aspect ratio close to 16:9.
+If on portrait, use images close to 9:16; <br />
 • Remember to set a `zPosition` after initializing the scrolling background object so it's visible.
+• You can use multiple InfiniteScrollingBackground instances at once, on top of each other.
+Just remember to set the correct zPositions.
+You can use opaque images and different speeds to give a nice effect.

 # License
 InfiniteScrollingBackground project is licensed under MIT License ([MIT-License](MIT-License) or https://opensource.org/licenses/MIT)